TejasM/spring-mvc-chat/README.md

 A chat sample using Spring MVC 3.2, Servlet-based, async request processing.

 The servlet is configured for async support using: `<async-supported>true</async-supported>` in web.xml.

-For template rendering, thymeleaf is used.
+For template rendering/resolving, thymeleaf is used.

+There are two possible profiles that the application runs in, blocking and vertx.
+As the name suggests the blocking profile, uses a blocking model for the get messages request.
+It does this using Spring 3.2's DeferredResults class, see `ChatController.java`.

 This application also showcases the SPA (Single Page Application) model.
 This done using knockout.js for declarative bindings.
 The corresponding is defined in `src/webapp/resources/js/chat.js`.
 The knockout observable chatContent is long polled by the pollForMessages(), which does long HTTP GET request.

 In the `ChatController.java` the GET method for "/mvc/chat" mapping, creates a DeferredResult that is stored and activated later whenever a message is posted as a HTTP Post to "/mvc/chat".

+In the second profile, vertx, we Spring is combined with Vertx.io(<link>).
+In `SampleVerticle` beans initalization we create a sockjs server that bridges all messages on the /eventbus prefix and we also set the server to listen to port 3000 on localhost (0.0.0.0, the default).

+On the client side in `webapp\WEB-INF\templates\nonblocking\chat.html`, using the vertxbus.js, we connect to the eventbus and register a handler for messages sent to `test.app`, which is where `ChatControllerVertx` sends the recieved messages.

+In this way we replace our blocking model with a non-blocking model, resulting in both better performance and a better programming model.

+You can switch between the profiles by changing `spring.profiles.active` param-value in `web.xml`.

 System requirements
 -------------------